Large Language Models as Nondeterministic Causal Models: General Description of the Problem

-Concretely, first the LLM produces a distribution $P^{\alpha}(T | {\bf s})$, where $\alpha$ are user-specified parameters, including the temperature.
-For convenience we leave $\alpha$ implicit, but it should be noted that different settings of $\alpha$ result in different distributions, and thus these effectively correspond to different LLMs.
-Other than that, for the current purposes the details of this process do not matter.
+We briefly summarize what follows.
+The conditional distributions of an LLM can be entirely decomposed into separate steps, where each next token is generated during one step, and then the resulting sequence is fed as input to the next step.
+The crucial challenge is thus to determine how one should represent each step in which a token $T$ is generated, based on an existing sequence of tokens ${\bf s}$.
+There are two processes of interest within such a step that need to be represented, namely the generation of the distribution itself, and the sampling of a specific token according to this distribution.
+Concretely, first the LLM produces a distribution $P(T | {\bf s})$.
+For the current purposes the details of this process do not matter.
 Second, the LLM samples a specific token $t$ according to this distribution.
-The different approaches differ {\em only} regarding their representation of the sampling process.
+The different approaches (Gumbel-based, literal, and idealized) differ {\em only} regarding their representation of the sampling process.
 The literal interpretation takes into account that an LLM is running on a deterministic machine, and therefore it requires Pseudo-Random Number Generators (PRNGs) to generate behavior that {\em appears} to be probabilistic, but is really deterministic.
 Representing this formally requires using \cite{pearl:book2}'s deterministic structural causal models, and their well-established semantics of probabilities of counterfactuals.
-The idealized interpretation -- as its name suggests -- instead represents the sampling as being ideal, meaning that it represents the token $T$ itself as a random variable distributed according to $P^{\alpha}(T | {\bf s})$.
+The idealized interpretation -- as its name suggests -- instead represents the sampling as being ideal, meaning that it represents the token $T$ itself as a random variable distributed according to $P(T | {\bf s})$.
 It thereby abstracts away the implementation details entirely, ignoring whatever sampling method is used in practice.
-Representing this formally can be done using the {\em nondeterministic causal models} that I have recently proposed elsewhere, including a semantics for probabilities of counterfactuals \citep{beckers25}.
-Crucially, I show that due to the very specific structure of LLMs, the idealized interpretation results in justifying the simple semantics.
+Representing this formally can be done using the {\em nondeterministic causal models} that have recently been proposed by \cite{beckers25, beckers25c}, including a semantics for probabilities of counterfactuals.
+Crucially, we show that due to the very specific structure of LLMs, the idealized interpretation results in justifying the simple semantics.